-One vitamin in particular, Vitamin K2, is responsible for letting the jaw develop by taking calcium in the body and putting it into the bones.
+One vitamin, in particular, Vitamin K2, is responsible for letting the jaw develop by taking calcium from the body and putting it into the bones.
 Most people don’t grow up eating the kinds of food where you’d get Vitamin K2 — liver and organ meat as well as animal products from animals that eat grass (not grain or corn).
 The low-fat food craze of the 90s, as well as factory farming, have virtually obliterated Vitamin K2 from our diets.

 That’s why, these days, an underdeveloped lower third of the face is so common that it has become the norm.
 Our ancestors and small tribes not eating the modern diet had great jaw development with room for all 32 teeth to come in straight.